-Gold Coast Health Plan has various methods in place in which Providers, Members, vendors and employees can report suspected fraud, waste or abuse.
-Reports can be made anonymously.
+Gold Coast Health Plan (GCHP) has several methods in place in which providers, members, vendors and employees can report suspected fraud, waste or abuse.
+Reports can be made anonymously:

 711 East Daily Drive, Suite 106